 There are three stages to making this barley beef soup in the pressure cooker.
 The first stage is to saute the beef and the vegetables.
 The second stage is to pressure cook the soup.
 The third stage is to thicken the finished soup with flour slurry and add the spinach to wilt in the hot liquid.
 Pesto is drizzled when served.

-Let’s break it down with step-by-step photos and video.
+Let's break it down with step-by-step photos and a video below.
 You can use a 6-quart or 8-quart Instant Pot.

-Step 5.
+- Step 5.
 Add the barley, garlic, tomato paste, thyme, paprika, chili flakes, beef, and soy sauce.
 Pour in the beef stock and water.
+Return the pre-seared beef to the pot.
 Stir everything through and Cancel the Saute.

 What To Serve With Beef & Barley Soup